klajbard/stocker/README.md

 ## Position sizing

 Based on given inputs it will calculate the right position size to buy.
-- Account balance - The max capital of the account
+- Account Balance - The max capital of the account
-- Max loss - The desired max loss on the trade in percentage
+- Max Loss - The desired Max Loss on the trade in percentage
 - Entry price - Current price of the stock
-- Stop loss price - The maximum stop loss price for the stock to close the position
+- Stop Loss Price - The maximum Stop Loss Price for the stock to close the position

 ### Example

-Account balance: $10.000
+Account Balance: $10.000
-Max loss: 3%
+Max Loss: 3%
 Entry price: $55
 Stop loss: $53